GumbyXGames/Alekfull-SOLO-ArcBrowser/README.md

 * virtual boy
 * wii
 * wiiu
+* windows
 * wonderswan
 * wonderswan color
 * x1
 * x68000
 * zx81

 *Note:* Console names in Arc Browser and in `theme` folder/directory **must** match.
-If one is changed in one location, it must be changes in the other,
+If one is changed in one location, it must be changes in the other.

 Installation:
    1. Download Zip file from repository and extract to `/Arc Browser/theme/` folder/directory on your Android Device